-The holidays are a busy time for hosting guests, but now that they are over, you can spend some time preparing yourself for your next overnight visitor.
+The holidays are a busy time for hosting guests, and it always pays off to spend some time preparing yourself for some overnight visitor.
 Instead of struggling to get everything ready by the last minute, take some proactive measures to get ahead and avoid stress.
 A little preparation can go a long way in making your guests more comfortable and you less panicked.
-Here are a guest room ideas for getting your house ready for visitors.
+Here are guest room ideas for getting your house ready for visitors.

 # Prepare the guest bedroom

 The guest room is sometimes an area stocked with forgotten furniture and less-liked decor, which does not help in making it comfortable and desirable to stay in.
 Start with the bed; if the mattress is old, consider replacing it with something new and comfortable.

 Be sure to have fresh linens ready to help your guests get a good night’s sleep.
 Leave a few empty drawers in the dresser and hangers in the closet, so they can unpack and feel at home.
 If possible, have a fan and humidifier accessible to suit anyone’s needs.

 If you will not always be with your guests, it is helpful to create a guide for your city.
 Type up a list of your favorite restaurants highlighting your go-to meals.
 Make a list of your favorite attractions or places to visit in the area with notes on what they are and why you enjoy them.
 Pick up a few maps from your local tourism board so guests can get a feel for the area, and include the best modes of transportation to get to each.